 What are parabens?

 Parabens are a family of both naturally-occurring and man-made substances.
 Parabens and their derivatives can be found in plants such as blueberries, or even in green tea.
-Specific members of the paraben family are approved for use as preservatives in the European Cosmetics Regulation, and have been endorsed by the competent authorities of all Member States.
-They are also approved food additives in the EU and are very common compounds in food, beer, medicines, etc. They are among the most widely used of preservatives, having been in use for more than fifty years with an excellent safety record.
+Specific members of the paraben family are approved for use as preservatives in the UK Cosmetics Regulation, and have been endorsed by the competent authorities of all Member States.
+They are also approved food additives in the UK and EU and are very common compounds in food, beer, medicines, etc. They are among the most widely used of preservatives, having been in use for more than fifty years with an excellent safety record.

 What are preservatives?
 Are they safe?